Blue Theme Orange Theme Green Theme Red Theme

 }

 As an alternative, we would want to factor out all code that is not setting member variables into another method.
 This is a perfect case for a factory method.
-Notice in the following code has much clearer the responsibilities for each method.
+Notice that the following code has much clearer responsibilities for each method.
 This makes for much more maintainable code (which you will see in a bit), especially in a project with multiple developers.
 Anyone could see that the constructor is primarily responsible for setting member variables.

 public class ComplexThing